KentoBaguetti/KentoBaguetti/README.md

 ### Hi there ✌️,

-I'm Kentaro, a computer science student from Japan studying in Canada.
+I'm Kentaro, a computer science student studying in Canada.
 Here's some info about me!
 <br>

 💻 Work Experience: <br>